Labour’s education policy: what schools can expect

 • Fund evidence-based early language interventions in primary schools.

-Cost of Labour’s manifesto pledges
+Cost of Labour’s election pledges

 The planned reform of Ofsted - which would be expected to carry out multi-academy trust inspections - is said to be costed at £45 million, while providing mental health support in schools will cost £175 million, according to the manifesto document.

-Paul Whiteman, general secretary of the NAHT school leaders’ union, said Labour was right to focus on “the recruitment and retention crisis facing schools” but needs to make sure any plan includes “competitive levels of pay and a manageable worked”.
+Paul Whiteman, general secretary of the NAHT school leaders’ union, said Labour was right to focus on “the recruitment and retention crisis facing schools” but needs to make sure any plan includes “competitive levels of pay and a manageable workload”.

-Pepe Di’Iasio, general secretary of the Association of School and College Leaders, welcomed Labour’s promise to tackle child poverty via free breakfast clubs in all primary schools and “a renewed focus on early years education” as “important steps towards tackling the disadvantage gap.”
+Pepe Di’Iasio, general secretary of the Association of School and College Leaders, welcomed Labour’s promise to tackle child poverty via free breakfast clubs in all primary schools and “a renewed focus on early years education” as “important steps towards tackling the disadvantage gap”.
 But he warned the party’s pledge on VAT on private school fees would not solve the funding crisis on its own.

 Both heads’ union leaders said they supported Labour’s plan to replace Ofsted inspection grades with a scorecard system.